Exploring Trauma Fiction

 SO, WHAT IS TRAUMA FICTION?

+Trauma fiction is a genre that explores the psychological and emotional impact of traumatic experiences on individuals and communities through narrative storytelling.
 Unfortunately, over the past few years, trauma fiction has incurred a bit of a bad rap as many readers have preconceived beliefs that it is overly dark, depressing, or lacking in redeeming qualities.

 Most readers read for escapism.
 They want stories that provide entertainment or a distraction from the challenges of everyday life.
 And so, misconceptions about the genre can deter readers from exploring the wide range of subjects that it offers.